Employing and supporting LGBTQIA+ workers

 Direct discrimination

-Direct discrimination is where someone is (or would be) treated less favourably than someone else on the ground of sexual orientation.
+Direct discrimination is where someone is (or would be) treated less favourably than someone else on the grounds of sexual orientation.
 For example, this could be promoting someone who is heterosexual instead of an equally or better qualified gay person where the reason for the treatment relates not to their relative merits but to the differences in their sexual orientations.
 Direct discrimination can refer to the unfair treatment of someone based on what you perceive their sexual orientation to be.
 It can also be treating someone less favourably because of the sexual orientation of a friend or relative.

 Indirect discrimination

 Indirect discrimination is where workplace provisions, criterions, practices or rules, which apply equally to all staff, may put persons of a particular sexual orientation at a disadvantage.
 For example, if your company has a policy which expects staff without a young family and children to work more unsociable shifts this may put LGB staff, who are less likely to have children, at a particular disadvantage.
-In certain circumstances, indirect discrimination can be justified if it is if for a legitimate reason and the means to achieve it are proportionate.
+In certain circumstances, indirect discrimination can be justified if it is for a legitimate reason and the means to achieve it are proportionate.

 Harassment